Arushi64/GVSU-CIS641_AJ/README.md

 ## Run Instructions

 Our game can be downloaded as a .zip file containing all the necessary files to run it on their computers.
-All users are expected to download this file and access the main.py file through the following path: src/code/levels/main.py.
-Once users run the main.py file, they will be greeted with an overworld experience containing five unique gameplay levels.
-All users are required to do is the following:
+Please follow the steps below to run the game:

 *Access our GitHub Repository here: https://github.com/Arushi64/GVSU-CIS641_NostalgiaDevelopment *Click on the code button and download .zip
 *Extract the files from .zip folder
-*Download Python onto users computer here: https://www.python.org/downloads/ *Download Visual Studio Code (VSC) onto users computer here: https://code.visualstudio.com/download *Navigate to the main.py file using VSC following this path: src/code/levels/main.py *Select the 'play/run' button on the top right of VSC
+*Download Python onto your computer from here: https://www.python.org/downloads/ *Download Visual Studio Code (VSC) onto your computer from here: https://code.visualstudio.com/download *Navigate to the main.py file using VSC following this path: src/code/levels/main.py *Select the 'play/run' button on the top right of Visual Studio Code

-Enjoy!
+####Enjoy!

 ## Website